build-trust/ockam-documentation/guides/examples/abac.md

 # Create an identity and authenticate the identity for this control plane
 # with the Orchestrator project.
-ockam identity create control_identity ockam project enroll $cp1_token --identity control_identity
+ockam identity create control_identity ockam project enroll control.ticket --identity control_identity

 # Create a node targeting the project as the control identity.
 ockam node create control_plane1 --identity control_identity

-# Set a policy, create the tcp-outlet and forwarder.
+# Set a policy, create the tcp-outlet and relay.
 ockam policy create --at control_plane1 --resource tcp-outlet --expression '(= subject.component "edge")' ockam tcp-outlet create --at /node/control_plane1 --from /service/outlet --to 127.0.0.1:5000 ockam relay create control_plane1 --at /project/default --to /node/control_plane1